 Ever since it has reached all-time highs above $38,000, making headlines day after day and increasing the prices of other cryptocurrencies at the same time.
 So what has driven this enormous price hike and is it a far cry from the bubble of 2017?

-One reason for the massive price hike is that there has actually been a huge increase of investors from dominant institutions such as pension plans, university endowment funds, and investment trusts.
-This was not the case throughout the last bull market in 2017, in which the bitcoin price rose up to nearly $20,000, just to relapse to the low $3,000 s a year later.
+One reason for the massive price hike is that there has actually been a huge increase in investors from dominant institutions such as pension plans, university endowment funds, and investment trusts.
+This was not the case throughout the last bull market in 2017, in which the bitcoin price rose up to nearly $20,000, only to relapse to the low $3,000 s a year later.

-In 2017, the cryptocurrency community was dominated by individual small-time investors, much of whom were brought in to bitcoin’s shortage and the fact that it stood outside the worldwide financial system.
+In 2017, the cryptocurrency community was dominated by individual small-time investors, many of whom were brought in due to Bitcoin’s shortage and the fact that it stood outside the worldwide financial system.
 The 2017 bull market had all the indications of a timeless monetary bubble and investors who were buying in “fear of missing out” (FOMO).

 Bitcoin Moves Mainstream

-This time, big names such as billionaire investor Paul Tudor Jones and insurance colossus MassMutual have actually invested large amounts of money, while even former skeptics like JP Morgan now say that bitcoin might have a great future.
-All these developments help to increase trust in the cryptocurrency and shows that bitcoin is now a mainstream asset.
+This time, big names such as billionaire investor Paul Tudor Jones and insurance colossus MassMutual have actually invested large amounts of money, while even former skeptics like JP Morgan now say that Bitcoin might have a great future.
+All these developments help to increase trust in the cryptocurrency and show that bitcoin is now a mainstream asset.